Last Updated on September 26, 2024

 Glasgow Police Museum

-Glasgow Police museum is small, friendly and staffed by volunteer ex-police officers.
-You can learn about the history of policing in Glasgow from 1779 to 1975.
-Its International Room has uniforms and insignia from every country in the World.
+Glasgow Police museum is small, friendly and free.
+It’s staffed by volunteer ex-police officers who engage visitors with their storytelling.
+Learn about the history of policing in Glasgow from 1779 to 1975.
+For example did you know that Glasgow was the first organised police service in the Commonwealth?
+Its International Room has uniforms and insignia from every country in the World and their are lots of fascinating crime stories on display.
+A great budget activity to pass an hour with your teenagers.

 Book a Tour in Glasgow with Get Your Guide